-Myth 5 – Sweating is an indication of good exercise session.
+Myth 5 – Sweating is an indication of a good exercise session.

 When core temperatures increase, you are bound to sweat.
-Whereas exercises do create heat and increase internal temps this sweating, so can humidity.
+While exercises do create heat and increase internal temperatures, so can humidity.
 A good exercise session can make you sweat, but it is not always an indication of achieving loads from it.

 Myth 6 – You can bulk up using strength training.

 Strength training actually does help you lean out together with good nutrition.
-Bulking up, on the other hand, is more reliant on the testosterone hormone which is why men remain prone to bulking up compared to women with normal strength training.
+Bulking up, on the other hand, is more reliant on the testosterone hormone.
+This is why men remain prone to bulking up compared to women with normal strength training.